-The software controlling the microscope developed till now enables the automated acquisition of an image set allowing a representative evaluation of the phytoplankton via image analysis.
-For about a third of the samples in the above mentioned study such a set was created and stored on CDrom.
+The software controlling the microscope developed in our lab till now enables the automated acquisition of an image set allowing a representative evaluation of the phytoplankton via image analysis.

 The microscope soft- and hardware system available allows following the specifications a wide range of functionality.
 However the details deliver the problems.
 Especially the automatic focusing system has to be improved.
 Adding modes of image acquisition e.g. fluorescent acquisition mode will render more difficulties beside the one of moving organisms.